NicklasAhlberg/AutopilotTool/README.md

 Download from GitHub:
 https://github.com/NicklasAhlberg/AutoPilotTool

+.Version 2026.03.29
+– Graphical improvements
+– Log textbox has been updated with improved readability, color code etc – The code has been changed to make sure the tool doesn’t get stuck in specific scenarios (thanks for all the feedback to improve the tool)!

 .Version 1.0.3.0 (2023-07-05)
 - The tool has been updated to reflect the changes done to MS Graph.
 - Changes to the UI